Marte77/bazzite-linux-bugs/README.md

 Usually logitech mice store dpi internally, but for some reason, it only stored 800 dpi, so i had to install sonaar, which is specifically for logitech devices, to manually set the dpi values to what i wanted.

 ## 3 - CS 2 audio was stuttery although gameplay was smooth

-`SDL_AUDIODRIVER=pulseaudio %command%` add this to the launch options.
+⚠️⚠️ EXPLICITLY INVOKING WAYLAND AS THE VIDEO DRIVER WILL CAUSE STEAM OVERLAY TO NO LONGER WORK!! ⚠️⚠️ `SDL_AUDIODRIVER=pulseaudio %command%` add this to the launch options.
 I previously tried the following to no avail:
 ```
 SDL_VIDEODRIVER=wayland STEAM_COMPAT_RUNTIME_SDL2=1